joschu/trajopt/doc/install.rst

 - install OpenRAVE 0.8 or above

-.. note:: For best results, install a new version of OpenRAVE (version 0.9) from source.
+.. note:: For best results, install a new version of OpenRAVE (version 0.9).
 Due to a recent bugfix, optimization over affine DOFs won't work with 0.8.
-Also, performance benchmarks are noticeably improved for 0.9 (for some unknown reason.)
+You can install from source or use the `openrave testing <https://launchpad.net/~openrave/+archive/testing>`_ PPA.

 - install OpenSceneGraph, CMake, boost, and Eigen using your package manager.
 In Ubuntu, that's::